Shababa35/Light-Position-Estimation-Shadow-Depth-/README.md

 2. Shadow mask generation (SHADOW_MASKING.ipynb)
 The file is in google colab version, for local drive please change accordingly.
 We used DRR & DASA backbone to generate the shadow masking which can detect black objects from actual shadows.
 We used SBU_model weights.
 Edit the input path according to your input RGB images.
 We used ShadowDetection2021 github for this application.

-3. Depth map generation (Generate_depth.py)
+3. Monocular Depth Estimation (Generate_depth.py)
 The file is using DepthAnything V2 to generate depth maps of the RGB images.
+Input your RGB images to get the depth map of the image.

 <div align="center">